heyfrancisco/bluexport-public/README.md

 # bluexport
 Capture IBM Cloud POWERVS VSI and Export to COS or/and Image Catalog.

+<h6>This script was made in GNU bash, version 5.1.16(1)-release.</h6>

 #
  Usage:    <h6>./bluexport.sh [ -a | -x volumes_name_to_exclude ] [VSI_Name_to_Capture] [Capture_Image_Name] [both|image-catalog|cloud-storage] [daily | weekly | monthly | single]</h6>

- Examples:  <h6>./bluexport.sh -a vsi_name capture_img_name image-catalog daily  *---- Excludes Volumes with ASP2_ in the name and exports to image catalog.*</h6>
+ Examples:  <h6>./bluexport.sh -a vsi_name capture_img_name image-catalog daily  ---- Includes all Volumes and exports to image catalog, and deletes yesterday image if exists.</h6>
-   <h6>./bluexport.sh -x ASP2_ vsi_name capture_img_name both monthly  ---- Includes all Volumes and exports to COS and image catalog.</h6>
+   <h6>./bluexport.sh -x ASP2_ vsi_name capture_img_name both monthly  ---- Excludes Volumes with ASP2_ in the name and exports to image catalog and COS, and deletes last month images if exists.</h6>

  <h5>Flag t before a or x makes it a test and do not makes the capture</h5>
  <h5>Example:</h5>  <h6>./bluexport.sh -tx "ASP2_ IASP" vsi_name capture_img_name both monthly ---- Do not makes the export, and makes log in a different log file.</h6>